 But alternative funding may attract more fickle funding.
 For example, banks may rely on short-term debt borrowing from other financial institutions.
 But these sources of funds are more volatile than sight deposits, as the recent financial crisis has illustrated (e.g., Bear Stearns, Lehman Brothers, or Northern Rock).
-There are many other examples of dramatic financial crises, where the source of the problem is the short-term international borrowing by banks and not in demand deposits (e.g., the Asian crisis or Iceland).
-In particular, this could increase the exposure of Swiss banks to international contagion.
+There are many other examples of dramatic financial crises, where the source of the problem is the short-term international borrowing by banks and not in demand deposits (e.g., the Asian crisis or Iceland).29 In particular, this could increase the exposure of Swiss banks to international contagion.
 In other terms, the Swiss banking system may replace funding from relatively stable funding deposits by funding from more volatile sources and be more prone to financial crises.
+Moreover, by offering a safe asset outside the banking sector, sovereign money makes it easier for these funds to leave banks.